Syspeople/CodeNow/README.md

 Empower your ServiceNow Development with no instance configuration.

 - Save time and improve quality with autocomplete and snippets.
-- Always get your updates to the right place with "on the fly" updateset creation.
+- Always get your updates to the right place by changing or creating updatesets.
-- plug'n'play - No configuration required.
-Just install, connect and code.
+- No configuration required.
+Simply Install, Connect and Code.

 ## Feedback
 Encounter an issue, got a question, or just general feedback raise an issue on github.

-## To Short Want more
+## To short want more
 Check out our [Wiki](https://github.com/Syspeople/CodeNow/wiki) on github.

 Here you find information regarding: